dierat/travel_recipes/README.md

 # Travel Recipes

-An app for creating and discovering travel plans.
+An app for creating and discovering travel plans, built with JavaScript, Meteor, and MongoDB.

 See it online! http://travel-recipes.meteor.com/